parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

 ## What is “Keeping Active”?

 In general, the more active you are, the better.
 It is important not to go beyond your limits.
-However, you should feel like you are pushing yourself.
+However, you <ins>should</ins> feel like you are pushing yourself.

 Different people will reach this with different activities.
 This will change over time.